Our research is editorially independent but we may earn a commission for purchases made through our links.

 Great news, summer is back in Florida!
 One benefit of the scorching heat is finding fun new places to cool off, and Florida has no shortage of exciting activities.
 Ditch the boring community pool and make the most of your summer this year at one of these unique spots you can only find in the Sunshine State.

 Look out for our newsletters in your inbox soon.

 Grab your mask, snorkel and tube and float and through Ichetucknee Springs State Park in Fort White.
-Considered the best place to go tubing in Florida, it boasts six miles of cool, crystalline Ichetucknee River spring-fed waters.
+Considered the best place to go tubing in Florida, this top-rated natural spring boasts six miles of cool, crystalline Ichetucknee River spring-fed waters.
 Experiencing the park’s canopy of shaded hammocks is a delightful way to escape Florida’s summertime heat.
 It also offers access to hiking, wildlife viewing and picnicking, with the chance to spot white-tailed deer, otters and great blue herons.

 A fantastic beach area for surfers of all ages, Panama City Beach is an ideal spot for the entire family to get in on the adventure.
 Here you’ll find both adults and kids alike enjoying the laid-back surf.
 If you prefer to observe, you can throw out a towel on the soft sands and watch the pros out on the waves.